 The garden was started 30 years ago and includes natural woodland that will be peppered with snowdrops and you might even spot some fauna too!

-The Old Rectory is open for the National Garden Scheme’s Snowdrop Festival throughout February by appointment only and admission is £4.
+The Old Rectory is open for the National Garden Scheme's Snowdrop Festival throughout February by appointment only (for parties of up to 20) and admission is £5.
 Call Karin & Christopher Proudfoot on 01474 707513 or email email@example.com to discuss visiting requirements